-By December of 2005, the blog had been written about in a smorgasbord of fancy-sounding places like the New York Times, the New York Post, the Harvard Law Record, the ABA Journal, Newsday and oodles of legal blogs.
-MLafsky-PictureWebDaily traffic topped 30,000 uniques (which back then was a lot, I swear), people were commenting on posts by the hundreds, and I started getting fan/hate mail, requests for legal advice, solicitations for sex (mostly unpaid), and anonymous threats to reveal my identity and get me fired.
-I also began developing other writing projects and exploring the world outside the confines of my Midtown office.
-Sleep was a pipe dream.
+By December of 2005, the blog had been written about in a smorgasbord of fancy-sounding places like the New York Times, the New York Post, the Harvard Law Record, the ABA Journal, Newsday and many legal blogs.
+MLafsky-PictureWebDaily traffic topped 30,000 visitors (which back then was a lot, we swear).
+Lafsky started getting fan/hate mail, requests for legal advice, solicitations for sex (mostly unpaid), and anonymous threats to reveal her identity and get her fired.

-Ten months and over three million visitors since the blog’s inception, I resigned from my job and left law in order to avoid getting canned and embarrassing my coworkers (and myself — though that was pretty much inevitable).
-In need of rent money, and something to do all day, I turned to a second career in media.
-After a stint as an associate editor at the Huffington Post, I spent a year as the editor of the New York Times‘ Freakonomics blog, and then as deputy web editor of Discover magazine.
-I’m now the editor in chief of Infrastructurist.com, and I spend my nights plugging away on freelance articles and a column about horror movies, frequenting any bakeries offering free samples, and reveling in the shed burden of anonymity — all those doubts about my actually being a girl were seriously getting on my nerves.
+Ten months and over three million visitors since the blog’s inception, she resigned from her job as a lawyer in order to avoid embarrassing herself and others.
+In need of rent money, and something to do, she turned to a second career in media.
+After a stint as an associate editor at the Huffington Post, she spent a year as the editor of the New York Times‘ Freakonomics blog, and then as deputy web editor of Discover magazine.
+She is currently the editor in chief of Infrastructurist.com, a freelancer for papers, mags and websites, and the author of a column about horror movies for The Awl.

 Photography by Kwaku Alston